hngi/Team-International-Backend/README.md

 6--Test your API if it displays data;

-7--Document your API using SWAGGER(We have just one method to document,let's call that : loggedUser );
+7--Document your API using SWAGGER;

 8--Create the txt file with your slack name for example @ben.Put your HNG-Board ID in the file.